AriX/Battery-Time-Remaining/Readme.md

 Battery Time Remaining
 ======================

-Show the estimated battery time remaining on top of your screen in Mac OS X 10.8 Mountain Lion.
-This version, a fork of the original, is implemented as an NSMenuExtra, so that if you hold down the command key and drag it, you can re-arrange it in your menu bar, just like Apple's original implementation.
+Battery Time Remaining shows your battery's estimated time at the top of your screen in OS X 10.8 Mountain Lion.
+This version, a fork of the original, is implemented as an NSMenuExtra, so you can re-arrange it in the menu bar by holding the command key and dragging, just like Apple's original implementation.

-This version does not intend to replace the original, as it is not App Store-safe.
-It is just for those who would like to be able to re-arrange the icon to their hearts' content!
+This version does not intend to replace the original Battery Time Remaining, as it is not App Store-safe.
+This is just for those who would like to be able to re-arrange the status item to their hearts' content!

-This version also has slightly different strings to more closely match Apple's implementation.
-I think I broke the localization; if the NSMenuExtra doesn't show up in your language, let me know.
+This version also has slightly different strings to more closely match Apple's version.
+I may have broken the localization; if the menu extra doesn't show up in your language, let me know.

 ![Normal mode](https://raw.github.com/AriX/Battery-Time-Remaining/master/preview.png)

 Why does this project exist?
 -----------------------------

-Apple removed the option to show the battery time remaining in the statusbar since the Mountain Lion release.
-This menu extra restores this functionality.
+Apple removed the option to show the remaining battery time in the menu bar since the release of Mountain Lion.
+This project restores the functionality.

 How do I install it?
 --------------------